-Coron, Palawan located on the northernmost part of the peninsula and about an hour by air from Manila is unique with its misty mountains towering against the backdrop of fine white-sand beach.
-Coron is also famous for its World War II wreck diving, and the site has been named in many lists of top dive spots in the world.
+Coron, Palawan located on the northernmost part of the peninsula, and about an hour by air from Manila, is unique with its misty mountains, towering against the backdrop of fine white-sand beach.
+Coron is also famous for its World War II wreck diving, and the site has been named in many lists as one of the top dive spots in the world.

 WHL Philippines is proud to be a member of Pure Travel

 Palawan is also home to Tubbataha Reef, a UNESCO World Heritage Site located about 181 km southeast of Puerto Princesa.
-One of the world's best diving spots; it has been nominated as one of the New 7 Wonders of Nature.
+One of the world's best diving spots; it was nominated as one of the New 7 Wonders of Nature, losing out to the Underground River.
 Home to 573 species of fish, 379 species of corals, 11 species of sharks, and 12 species of dolphins and whales, it lies right in the centre of the Coral Triangle, a major hub of marine biodiversity.

 Another sanctuary in Rio Tuba Village, Bataraza, is Ursula Island Game Refuge and Bird Sanctuary.
 After a whole day's flight, birds use this island to rest and gather together two hours prior to sunset.
 Besides wildlife, the island province also boasts extraordinary scenic wonders.
 Taking a tour in Palawan to visit these wildlife havens is a real highlight of a trip to Palawan.